multitudes/RazorClams/README.md

 # RazorClams
-Writing a razor fast suite of tests for my C++ student assignments
+Writing a razor fast suite of tests for my C++ student assignments.

+⚠️ This is intentionally simple code as a learning opportunity and will be used for smaller program, it is not intended to be a fully fledged test suite! ⚠

 There is a lot to be learned by writing your own tests.